ctzurcanu/virtues/docs/virtues.md

 We will name the lacking or the excess in each quality as Vices, and the mean as Virtues.

+### Qualitatively
-Qualitatively, a virtue has to be considered using the following criteria:
+A virtue has to be considered using the following criteria:
 1. Has to be as atomic as possible.
 1. To have a constructive dependence:
     1. To not diminish other virtues.